YonatanHen/Organization-managment-system-API/README.md

 - Docker
 - unittest

-** Tasks are managed under the ["Projects"](https://github.com/users/YonatanHen/projects/4) section in this repository.
+** Tasks were managed in a GitHub [Project](https://github.com/users/YonatanHen/projects/4) associated with this repository.

 ## Installation & Setup Instructions
 Installation and setup scripts were created under the `shell` folder in this project.